VixenCreations/VixenCreations/README.md

 ### ✨ What I build

-> Linked names are public on GitHub; the rest are closed-source / commercial products.

 | Project | What it is |
 | --- | --- |
 | **[VixenWear Latex Ultra](https://vixenlicous.gumroad.com/l/latex-ultra)** | A premium latex material for VRChat avatars (Built-In RP), driven by a clean Thry inspector.
 Ships in base and SPS variants. |